What is grief, and how do you deal with it?

-- Exercise isn’t just healthy; it also helps you to get out of your head for a while.
+- Exercise.
+It helps you to get out of your head for a while.
 So, keep moving.
 A gentle hike through the woods or a bit of cycling will do you good.

 - Seek professional help if you notice that these tips aren’t sufficiently effective, or that your feelings of sadness are getting worse.

 Grief is the other side of love.
 It’s the price we pay for loving someone or something.
 A psychologist can help normalize these thoughts and feelings.
 Are you trying to avoid all pain and emotions?
 Then know that leaning into these feelings can actually offer relief and help you through the grieving process.
 Do you need some help processing your grief?
 Why not make an appointment with one of our psychologists?
 They offer various therapies to help you process your loss.